Latvia Golden Visa and Latvian Citizenship: A How-to GuideInvest in charming Latvia and obtain residence in the European Union.

 An outstanding passport.
-If you go for Latvian citizenship in ten years’ time, you will be glad to know that it’s ranked 10th in the world.
-This means you’ll get visa-free access to 179 countries in the world, including the visa-waiver program to the United States.
+If you go for Latvia citizenship in ten years, you will be glad to know that its passport is ranked 23rd in the Nomad Passport Index for 2022, which is better than that of the UK, Canada, and Spain.
+This means you’ll get visa-free access to 184 countries in the world, including the visa-waiver program to the United States.

 Dual citizenship is allowed.
-Since very recently, Latvia allows its citizens to have two (or more) passports.
-So, if you become a naturalized citizen of this European country, you won’t have to give up your first passport – the best of both worlds.
+“Does Latvia allow dual citizenship?”
+Yes, since very recently, Latvia allows its citizens to have two (or more) passports.
+So, if you get Latvia citizenship through naturalization, you won’t have to give up your first passport.

-Even though the Latvian Golden Visa program is generally great and really affordable too, it’s got some drawbacks that are worth mentioning.
+Even though the Latvia Golden Visa is generally great and really affordable too, it’s got some drawbacks that are worth mentioning.

 No access to Ireland and the UK.
 If you think that having a Latvian residence will open up doors to the British Isles and Ireland, you’d be wrong.
 Since those countries aren’t part of the Schengen zone, you will need a visa to visit them.

 You must renew your permit annually.
 This can be a real drag, especially if you don’t reside in Latvia physically.
 You will have to fly yourself, as well as your spouse and other dependents to Latvia for at least one day every year to renew your residence permit.

 Not all residence by investment programs are made equally.
 Some are better suited for one group of people, whereas the benefits of another program might attract others more.